Vetrivel07/Multilingual-Translator/README.md

 # 🌐 Multilingual Translator

-**Multilingual Translator** is an intelligent, real-time translator built with Flask and Streamlit.
-It enables users to input text in one language and translate it into another, and optionally hear the translated output.
-This tool is ideal for seamless multilingual communication and supports over 20 global languages.
+**Multilingual Translator** a real-time multilingual translation app that allows users to type in one language and receive an instant translation in another, optionally with audio output.
+It supports 20+ languages and enables smooth, conversational interaction through a clean Streamlit interface.
+The backend is built with **Flask** and uses **OpenAI's LLMs** for high-quality translation and text-to-speech synthesis.
+The architecture follows an **MCP** server concept, where each task—text handling, translation, and speech generation—is treated as a modular tool.
+This design enables clean separation of logic, easier maintenance, and scalability for adding more tools (like summarization or Q\&A) in the future.

 ![Index](static/Index1.png)